Eryoung-610/Calm-The-Bomb/README.md

 * Create game board (HTML/CSS)
   * 3x3 board on load
   * Initialize bombs on load
-  * Start button to begin/Turns into restart button after
+  * Start button to begin
+  * Reset to clear board
 * Create randomizer for bombs
 * Create interval to change image of bomb
 * Create image detection to defuse bombs